raygpt/phone-anxiety/README.md

 # Copyright

 This code is outfitted with a clandestine alert that will notify me if it is used without my permission.
-Kindly ask my permission first before you use it, and I'd be happy to help.
+Kindly ask my permission first before you use it and I'd be more than happy to help.